J-ack-son/Partybot/README.md

 ###### Summary of the features of the robot:
 * Claw to grab cans
-* Elevator to store cans
+* Claw on an Elevator to keep cans safe, and deliver to the person
 * Storage for Speaker
-* Retangular structure to hold a domed-shaped bowl
+* Retangular structure to hold a domed-shaped bowl or bag of chips

 ## Our Team:
 ### Jackson:  Team Leader, Advisor, Programmer, aids with everything else too